ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 * **B3:** The lowest floor, with Karla's cell, a lift back to B2, and the exit onwards to the Profaned Capital.

-  * "Near" is the side with Karla's cell and the the path from the pit.
+  * "Near" is the side with Karla's cell and the path from the pit.
   * "Far" is the opposite side with the mimic.

 * **B3 lift:** The elevator from B3 (near where you can use Path of the Dragon